Zettlr/zettlr-docs/docs/en/core/tables.md

 |----------|----------|
 | Cell B:A | Cell B:B |

+!!! note

-> The entire syntax for grid tables can be found in the [Pandoc manual](https://pandoc.org/MANUAL.html#extension-grid_tables).
+    The entire syntax for grid tables can be found in the [Pandoc manual](https://pandoc.org/MANUAL.html#extension-grid_tables).
 The syntax for pipe tables are located [here](https://pandoc.org/MANUAL.html#extension-pipe_tables).

 Alignment of the table columns can be specified with colons (`:`).
 A single left colon or none specifies the default left-alignment, whereas a right colon specifies right alignment, and two colons specify centered alignment: